Stewart County High School (Georgia)

 Stewart County High School (formerly Stewart-Quitman High School), established in 1973, is located in Lumpkin, Georgia, United States.
 As of 2009, It serves the entirety of Stewart County, Georgia.
-In January 2018, the school merged into one complex with Stewart County Middle and Elementary School after renovations and the building of a new gymnasium were completed.
+In June 2018, construction was completed on an addition to Stewart County Elementary and Middle School which now serves as the High School.

 Ties with Quitman County

 Following the burning of Georgetown High School in 1978, students from Quitman County attended Stewart County High School (then known as Stewart-Quitman High).
 In 2007 Quitman County approved the building of a new high school in Georgetown, Georgia, and in 2009; Quitman County High School opened.

 Athletics

 The school has teams for football, men's and women's basketball, men's and women's track and field, women's volleyball, and baseball and currently play in Class A Public Region 5.
 Their mascot is the Royal Knight.
-While the basketball and volleyball teams play at the new school building's gymnasium, the baseball and football teams currently play at the fields from the old Stewart County High School Building.
-The football field is nicknamed "Knight's Field."
+While the basketball and volleyball teams play at the new school buildings' gymnasium, the baseball and football teams currently play at the old Stewart County High School Building which has since been repurposed into the Fountain B Wims Community Center.